-How to get funding if you are an upland farmer, explanation of designated areas and advice on hill farm management.
+How to get funding if you are an upland farmer, explanation of less favoured areas and designated areas, and advice on hill farm management.

 Hill farming is a specialised profession, and it takes careful management to ensure a productive, sustainable farm.
 Farmers must be careful to avoid soil erosion and overgrazing, as well as to observe Cross Compliance requirements.
 Help is available in the form of financial support through government-sponsored agri-environment schemes.